EnduringBeta/ui-exercise/myReadme.md

 Testing:

-"npm test" runs the two simple tests
+"npm test" runs the two simple tests after the last line of emails.js is uncommented